felipe-gomes-vicente/to-do-list-js/README.md

 Update Item - Lists the current list of to-do of the user, has option update task. delete it from the list altogether.
 Delete Item - Delete it from the list.
-This project aims to exercise the concepts learned so far: Logic, HTML, CSS and JavaScript;
+This project seeks to exercise the concepts learned so far: Logic, HTML, CSS and JavaScript;

 Watch it in action Deploy: [Click Here](https://felipe-gomes-vicente.github.io/to-do-list-js)